 Since some time now, the RTC and Jazz Development teams are in discussion how to cope with the version compatibility requirements driven by Eclipse clients and the server API.
 In RTC 6.0.3 the SDK is about to be split into separate SDK’s for the Eclipse client and the Server.
 This will impact how the development environment needs to be set up and how extensions are developed.
 I will try to share a summary of what to expect here.
 I have so far only been able to experiment with development builds, there has not been an official release of the SDK for 6.0.3 yet.

 Download the new workshop

 Update * the new Extensions Workshop is finished for a while now.
-Unfortunately I can’t get the update published at the moment, due to site maintenance.
-Please find the newest version here:
+Unfortunately I can’t get the update published at the original Rational Team Concert Extensions Workshop location due to site maintenance at the moment.

 - The RTC Extensions Workshop for RTC 6.0.3 PDF